Cult-123/USA-House-Price-Prediction-MLR-With-GradientBoostingRegressor/README.md

 The dataset contains 7 columns and 5000 rows with CSV extension.
 The data contains the following columns :

--Avg.
+- Avg.
 Area Income’ – Avg.
 The income of the householder of the city house is located.